 Seabrook is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
-With a population of 8,779 people and two constituent neighborhoods, Seabrook is the 33rd largest community in New Hampshire.
+With a population of 8,401 people and three constituent neighborhoods, Seabrook is the 37th largest community in New Hampshire.

 Seabrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Seabrook is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seabrook who work in sales jobs (21.10%), office and administrative support (17.91%), and food service (8.77%).
+Overall, Seabrook is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Seabrook who work in management occupations (9.16%), maintenance occupations (8.96%), and teaching (8.32%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Seabrook is worth considering.

 Seabrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Seabrook in 2010 was $28,794, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,176 for a family of four.
+The per capita income in Seabrook in 2018 was $42,621, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
+This equates to an annual income of $170,484 for a family of four.
 However, Seabrook contains both very wealthy and poor people as well.

 The people who call Seabrook home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Seabrook residents report their race to be White, followed by Asian.
-Important ancestries of people in Seabrook include English, Italian, French , and Polish.
+The greatest number of Seabrook residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Seabrook include Irish, English, French, Italian, and German.

 The most common language spoken in Seabrook is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Portuguese.